WebAssembly/component-model/design/mvp/JS-Explainer.md

 - `future`, `stream` and `error-context` have no binding yet, and neither do async start functions or top-level await.

-Everything else we know is open is collected in the reference's [open questions](./JS-Reference.md#open-questions).
+Everything else we know is open is collected in the reference's [follow ups](./JS-Reference.md#follow-ups).